top of page

 Iodine

 The estimated average requirement for iodine in pregnant women is 200 μg per day.
 While seaweed and kelp are high in iodine, their content can vary greatly, and they may be high in concentrations of harmful substances like heavy metals and arsenic.
-Iodized salt, which contains on average 380 μg per teaspoon, may be the safest option for reaching iodine requirements in pregnant women.
+Iodized salt, which contains on average 380 μg per teaspoon, is a safe option for reaching iodine requirements in pregnant women, as long as high blood pressure isn't an issue.
 By using about 1/2 teaspoon of iodized salt in food preparation, divided throughout the day, you can easily get the recommended amount of iodine.
 Make sure to talk to your healthcare provider first if you have a history of high blood pressure or preeclampsia, as salt intake may need to be restricted.
+Prenatal supplements are also an option as most will also include iodine.

 Source: UnitedSalt.com